ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

 =============
 * Core committers: Fine to do pull requests for most things, but we should have a timebox.
 Hanging pull requests may merge on the judgement of these developers.
 * :ref:`Module maintainers <maintainers>`: Module maintainers own specific modules and have indirect commit access through the current module pull request mechanisms.
+* :ref:`Collection maintainers <maintainers>`: Collection maintainers own specific collections and have commit access to them.
+Each collection can set its own rules for contributions.

 General rules
 =============